Shifted Poisson structures on differentiable stacks: Polyvector fields on a differentiable stack

 \begin{theorem} Let $\gpoidmmi$ and $\gpoidmmm$ be Morita equivalent Lie groupoids.
 Then any $\Gamma_1$-$\Gamma_2$-bitorsor $M_1\leftarrow X\to M_2$ induces a homotopy equivalence between the $\zz$-graded Lie 2-algebra $\hSec{\bullet}{\BaseAlgebroid_2}\stackrel{\diff'}{\mapsto} \polymult{\bullet}{\BaseGroupoid_2}$ of polyvector fields on $\gpoidmmm$ and the $\zz$-graded Lie 2-algebra $\hSec{\bullet}{\BaseAlgebroid_1}\stackrel{\diff}{\mapsto} \polymult{\bullet}{\BaseGroupoid_1}$ of polyvector fields on $\gpoidmmi$. \end{theorem}

 By construction, the assignment in Theorem \ref{cor:MoritaEquivalent1} is functorial.
-More precisely, let $\Groupoid$ be the category whose objects are Lie groupoids, and arrows are Morita bitorsors up to isomorphisms, and $\Lieh$ be the category whose objects are {\strict}s, and arrows are homotopy equivalences of morphisms of {\strict}s.
+More precisely, let $\Groupoid$ be the category whose objects are Lie groupoids, and arrows are Morita bitorsors (up to isomorphisms), and $\Lieh$ be the category whose objects are {\strict}s, and arrows are homotopy equivalence classes of morphisms of {\strict}s.
+In summary, we have the following